user1990/react-advanced/01 - Testing/README.md

 ```

 ### Getting Started
-Click [here](https://github.com/StephenGrider/ReactStarter/releases) then download the .zip file.
+Download files.
 Extract the contents of the zip file, then open your terminal, change to the project directory, and:

 ```
 > npm install